matt-wombat/computer-science-playground/README.md

-# Data structures and algorithms with JavaScript
+# Data Structures and Algorithms with Python or JavaScript

-This repository contains JavaScript implementations of popular data structures, algorithms and problem solutions.
+This repository contains my implementations of popular
-# developers-playground

-This repository represents a playground for developing small programs and other experiments.
+* Data structures
+* Algorithms
+* Problems

 Used programming languages:

-* JavaScript, Node.js
 * Python

-It is meant like kind of a personal playground.
+* JavaScript / Node.js